and PGL Response Plan

 Further information can be found at:

-We currently expect to operate our summer and October holidays as planned.
+We currently expect to operate our summer and October holidays as planned but we are monitoring Government guidance closely.

 How to contact us has changed see contact us